Hyatt Roller Bearing Company: Early years

 Although the company was mismanaged and financially insecure, Sloan saw that the spirally-wound flexible roller bearing product had real potential.

-At that time machine parts did not have precise dimensions, so the flexibility of the Hyatt bearing was a valuable quality.
+At that time industrial parts were not machined precisely, so the flexibility of the Hyatt bearing was a valuable quality.

 However, Sloan left Hyatt in 1897 to take a better-paying job with which he could afford to marry his fiancée, Irene Jackson.

 He joined another start-up company named Hygienic Refrigerator, which was trying to develop an electric refrigerator.

 Hyatt bearings for automobiles were first produced in 1896 for use in the Haynes-Apperson car of Elwood Haynes.